bmarques1995/glslbuilder/docs/gls2.md

   * Vertex and Pixel shader are required
   * Geometry shader is optional
   * If Domain shader is present, hull shader is required
-* `VulkanVersion` : stores the vulkan target version.
-Example: Vulkan 1.3 specs.
-* `HLSLVersion` : stores the HLSL standard that will be compiled.
 * `GraphicsPipeline->VertexEntry` : stores the vertex shader entryponint
 * `GraphicsPipeline->PixelEntry` : stores the pixel shader entryponint